tgecho/react-prosemirror/README.md

 I would consider this library largely complete within its scope, though clearly not proven in a production setting.
 I'm open to refinements, especially around the interaction of `docFormat` and controlled values.

-I intend to track ProseMirror API changes as appropriate, including when they begin publishing to NPM.
+I intend to track ProseMirror API changes as needed.